Reagent Friday: NBS (N-Bromo Succinimide)

 Read more…Cleavage of Alkenes And Free-Radical Addition To Alkenes In addition there is a fourth pathway which goes through a free radical addition of HBr in the presence of peroxides.
 The…

-Read more…we come to amines, which are named a little bit differently than the previous examples.
-[Note 2] Amines are named according to the number of carbons attached to the nitrogen….
+Read more…and Tertiary Amines (and Quaternary Ammonium Salts) Next, we come to amines, which are named a little bit differently than the previous examples.
+[Note 2] Amines are named according to…

 Read more…a reaction that converts alkenes (and alkynes) to carbonyl compounds.
 It also has many commercial uses, such as disinfecting surfaces, rooms, and drinking water.
 Ozone can be conveniently generated on…

-Read more…quite sure what to do.
+Read more…it, not quite sure what to do.
 Different example: the Friedel Crafts acylation between aromatic rings and acyl halides.
 Then, here’s the exact same reaction.
 Common result: hesitation.
-What happens?
-Last example:…
+What happens?…

 Read more…and acids from each species.
 Here is the map in downloadable PDF format Here’s the big map.
 I welcome comments and suggestions – and would even pay for someone who…